How To Wrap Text in Google Sheets With 1 Simple Click

 Related: How To Autofit Column Width in Google Sheets

-But if your column width is less, it will fit the content of the cell so that the text doesn’t overflow and remains within the same cell (by splitting it into multiple lines in the same cell).
+However, if your column width is too short, it will wrap the cell’s content within the same cell (by splitting it into multiple lines in the same cell) so the text doesn’t overflow.

-When the text is wrapped, Google Sheets will automatically adjust the height of the cell to fit the content.
+When the text is wrapped, Google Sheets adjusts the cell’s height to fit the content automatically, keeping your data organized.

-Don’t worry.
-When you use the Clip option, it will not delete any text.
-It just hides any text that was overflowing earlier.
+The convenient thing is that using the “Clip” option will not delete any text.
+It just hides any text that was overflowing

 How To Create a Keyboard Shortcut to Wrap Text Using Macros in Google Sheets

-You can follow the step-by-step guide to learn how to create a keyboard shortcut to wrap text using macros in Google Sheets.
+Follow the steps below to learn how to create a keyboard shortcut to wrap text using macros in Google Sheets.

 Step 1: Select the cells you want to wrap.